-Parents recommend the Graco UrbanLite for the light weight and one-handed maneuvering.
-Most reviews are giving this stroller 5 stars!
+Parents recommend the Graco UrbanLite for the lightweight and one-handed maneuvering.
+Most reviews are giving this stroller high marks!
 Many have mentioned how functional the product is for the price.
-Very good value.

 As mentioned previously in the review, I wish the UrbanLite had a parent console with a better storage compartment between the cup holders.
 This was the biggest overall complaint with other reviewers as well.

 The buckle is also a bit difficult at times and the shoulder straps come off the buckle every time I unsnap the buckle.